zaicodes/beyond-photos-photography/TESTING.md

 ![responsiveness](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/responsive.png)

-Evaluating Quality and Style: The home page includes a hero section with an image showcasing the photographer's work, giving visitors a glimpse of their artistic style.
+Visually appealing experience: The home page includes a hero section with an image showcasing the photographer's work, giving visitors a glimpse of their artistic style.
 There is also a set style with a colour theme, specific fonts and a consistent navbar and footer throughout all pages.

 ![hero-section](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/hero-section.png)